Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/samples/v1/javascript/customising-service-parameters/README.md

       ```

 5. **`useCloudHostedBrowsers`**
-    - **Description**: This setting allows you to select whether you want to use cloud browsers to run your Playwright tests.
-You can still use reporting if you disable it.
+    - **Description**: This setting allows you to select whether to use cloud-hosted browsers to run your Playwright tests.
+Reporting features remain available even if you disable this setting.
     - **Example**:
       ```typescript
       useCloudHostedBrowsers: true